wgslsmith/wgslsmith/docs/src/building/index.md

 ## Dawn Prerequisites

-The test harness depends on [dawn](https://dawn.googlesource.com/dawn), which has a few prerequisites for building:
+The test harness and program reduction tools depend on [dawn](https://dawn.googlesource.com/dawn), which has a few prerequisites for building.
+If you don't want to build those tools, you can skip this bit.

 ### CMake